 Cooler temps are known for creating dry air within your home.
 Because humidity levels in Longmont are usually reduced in the fall and winter, drier air can result in burning skin, irritated eyes and a scratchy throat.

 When you’re running your furnace, it’s important to keep indoor humidity under control for optimal comfort.
 Let’s discuss what the right indoor humidity should be in Longmont and how you can achieve it.

-The Mayo Clinic advises having your residence’s humidity between 30% to 50%.
-We’re aware that’s a large range, so you can ask for a free home comfort assessment.
+The Mayo Clinic advises having your residence’s humidity.
 During this appointment, our Experts will check humidity levels, look at your present heating and cooling equipment and give advice.

 These suggestions can incorporate a whole-home humidifier.
 This device works with your furnace to give stable humidity all around your home.
 It’s better than a portable humidifier, which can only humidify a single area at a time.
 And these humidifiers can make a mess, dripping water as you shift them from room to room.

 4 Flags That Your House’s Indoor Humidity is Off

 When the humidity in your home is wrong, it can create several situations.
 Here are a couple of flags that your home’s humidity is off.